smalldjangoking/FishMarket/README.md

 ### Key Features of Functionality

+- **Buy Products Without Registration**
+  - Shop effortlessly without the need to create an account—perfect for quick and hassle-free purchases.

 - **Authentication System via Email**
   - No personal data required—just email verification to get started.
   - After placing the first order, user details are securely saved in a personal account for faster future orders.